 From the perspective of a mediator, extra marital affairs often generate challenges that make it more difficult to help couples achieve fair and amicable settlements.
 I thought it would be interesting to discuss why that is and to look at some of the problems raised by affairs when negotiating marital settlements.

-Of the many reasons that marriages end few create as much excitement as an affair.
-Popular media loves affairs of celebrities and politicians.
+Of the many reasons that marriages end, few create as much excitement as an affair.
+Popular media loves the affairs of celebrities and politicians.
 The dramatic elements of illicit sex, secret liaisons and betrayal provide endless fascination for those without something more interesting to draw their attention.
-In truth, I think affairs get more attention then they justify.
+In truth, I think affairs get more attention than they justify.

 In thirty years of mediation with more than four thousand couples, I have mediated in hundreds of cases in which the husband or wife has had an affair and in which the affair was the precipitating event of the divorce.
 But in all of those cases I have seen only one case in which an affair broke up an otherwise healthy and viable marriage.
 In many others the affair ends a struggling marriage that might have been saved by appropriate therapeutic repair or might have continued supported by nothing but endurance or inertia.
 In almost all the rest, the affair occurred after the marriage had already reached a much-weakened state.

-Even when affairs occur in a terminal marriage they present formidable obstacles to amicable resolution of the divorce.
+Even when affairs occur in a terminal marriage they present formidable obstacles to an amicable resolution of the divorce.
 The other spouse invariably feels betrayed by the secrecy and duplicity of the affair.
-The resulting distrust may be generalized from the issue of fidelity to all issues.
+The resulting distrust may be generalized from the issue of infidelity to all issues.
 “If I can’t trust you about this, how can I trust you about anything?”
-This distrust combined with an impulse to seek retribution operates at variance with the essential premises of mediation.
+This distrust, combined with an impulse to seek retribution operates at variance with the essential premises of mediation.

 The mediator must provide the aggrieved spouse with an opportunity to express his/her feelings of betrayal and hurt.
 And it is useful to encourage the spouse who had the affair to apologize to the other.
-The apology is not an admission the failure of the marriage was caused by the affair but rather, an acknowledgement that the affair has deeply wounded the feelings of the other.
-But in the end, the aggrieved spouse must be helped to choose between acting on his/her hurt feelings or acting on his/her bests interests.
+The apology is not an admission that the failure of the marriage was caused by the affair but rather, an acknowledgement that the affair has deeply wounded the feelings of the other.
+But in the end, the aggrieved spouse must be helped to choose between acting on their hurt feelings or acting on their best interests.